piotrmurach/rspec-benchmark/README.md

 ## Why?

-Integration and unit tests will ensure that changing code will maintain expected functionality.
+Integration and unit tests ensure that changing code maintains expected functionality.
 What is not guaranteed is the code changes impact on library performance.
-It is easy to refactor your way from fast to slow code.
+It is easy to refactor your way out of fast to slow code.

 If you are new to performance testing you may find [Caveats](#3-caveats) section helpful.